nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **P-type**: Pertaining to the type of conductivity in semiconductors, specifically where holes are the majority charge carriers, as is the case with cuprous sulfide.

-### Expanded Definition and Usage\nCuprous sulfide (Cu<SUB>1</SUB>S<SUB>1</SUB>) is a vital material in both fundamental and applied chemistry, particularly noted for its efficient thermoelectric properties and its role in the manufacturing of infrared detectors.
+### Expanded Definition and Usage:
+Cuprous sulfide (Cu<SUB>1</SUB>S<SUB>1</SUB>) is a vital material in both fundamental and applied chemistry, particularly noted for its efficient thermoelectric properties and its role in the manufacturing of infrared detectors.
 This compound's unique semiconducting behavior makes it highly suitable for use in environments where traditional semiconductor materials may not perform effectively.
 Its capability to operate at elevated temperatures and its sensitivity to infrared light make it a key ingredient in advanced optical systems and energy conversion technologies.